edurant/edurant.github.io/courses/cs421/lab2.md

 a good exercise and will get your computer set up to compile other examples from the text and from class.
 See <a href="glut.html">Using GLUT</a>.

-2. Read the Qt documentation on <a href="http://doc.trolltech.com/qglwidget.html">QGLWidget</a>.
+2. Read the Qt documentation on QGLWidget.

 In order to make the simple program from the book work under Linux/Qt the
 <a href="lab2start.zip">following components</a> are needed: